Back

 Table, Record, and Field

-These are the building blocks of databases.
-A table is a collection of related data (like users).
-A record is one entry in that table (one user).
-A field is a specific piece of information about that record (email, name, role).
+These are the building blocks of databases, a table is a collection of related data (like users), and a record is one entry in that table (one user).
+And lastly, a field is a specific piece of information about that record (email, name, role).

 API, Integration, and Webhook

-An integration allows different tools to communicate and share data.
-An API is the technical bridge that makes this possible, though no-code tools usually hide this complexity.
+An integration allows different tools to communicate and share data, and an API is the technical bridge that makes this possible, though no-code tools usually hide this complexity.
 A webhook is a way for one system to notify another when something changes, triggering automated actions.

 Authentication